icd-codex/icd-codex/README.md

 <script src="_static/js/viz-0.1.js"></script>

 ## Motivation
 Thousands of Americans are misquoted on their health insurance yearly due to ICD miscodes.
-However, ICD coding is laborous it is difficult to automate by machine learning because the output space is enormous.
+While ICD coding is manual and laborous, it is difficult to automate by machine learning because the output space is enormous.
 For example, ICD-10 CM (clinical modification) has over 70,000 codes and growing.
 There are [many strategies](https://maxhalford.github.io/blog/target-encoding/) for label embedding that address these issues.

 `icdcodex` has two features that make ICD classification more amenable to modeling:
 - Access to a `networkx` tree representation of the ICD9 and ICD10 hierarchies